 A major clothing retailer recently used an Auto-Target activity with ten product category-based experiences (plus randomized control) to deliver the right content to each visitor.
 “Add to Cart” was chosen as the primary optimization metric.
 The targeted experiences had an average lift of 29.09%.
 After building the Auto-Target models, the activity was set to 90% personalized experiences.

 In just ten days, more than $1,700,000 in lift was achieved.

 Keep reading to learn how to use Auto-Target to increase lift and revenue for your organization.

 Similarly to Automated Personalization, Auto-Target uses a Random Forest algorithm, a leading data science ensemble method, to determine the best experience to show to a visitor.
-Because Auto-Target can adapt to changes in visitor behavior, it can be run perpetually to provide lift.
-This is sometimes referred to as “always-on” mode.
+Because Auto-Target can adapt to changes in visitor behavior, it can run perpetually to provide lift.
+This method is sometimes referred to as “always-on” mode.

 Unlike an A/B activity in which the experience allocation for a given visitor is sticky, Auto-Target optimizes the specified business goal over each visit.
 Like in Auto Personalization, Auto-Target, by default, reserves part of the activity’s traffic as a control group to measure lift.
 Visitors in the control group are served a random experience in the activity.

 There are a few important considerations to keep in mind when using Auto-Target: